caprates

 4. Apply to Cap Rate Formula

 Key Point: NOI excludes mortgage payments, financing expenses, and capital improvements.
-It focuses purely on the property’s operational income generation, making it the perfect metric for unbiased property comparison across different financing structures.
-Because mortgage, and especially high interest rates (as of now in 2025) are not included, this can very negatively affect your actual CAP rate calculations.
+It solely measures the property’s operational pro-forma or actual income potential, providing the ideal metric for objective property comparison regardless of financing arrangements.
+Remember that current high interest rates (as of 2025) aren’t factored into NOI, which can significantly impact your actual CAP rate calculations and investment returns if financing is required.

 The Cap Rate Calculator Formula: